Dan Gordon (actor): Career

 He is best known in Northern Ireland for his portrayal of Red Hand Luke in the BBC Northern Ireland sitcom Give My Head Peace.
-He starred in the Marie Jones monodrama A Night in November in the Tricycle theatre in London and again in the Lyric Theatre in Belfast.
-The production played off-Broadway in 1998 and Gordon was nominated for a Broadway Outer Critics Circle Award for outstanding solo performance.
+He starred in the Marie Jones monodrama A Night in November at the Tricycle theatre in London and again in the Lyric Theatre in Belfast.
+The production played Off-Broadway in 1998 and Gordon was nominated for an Outer Critics Circle Award for Outstanding Solo Performance.

 He has also worked in dramas on BBC Radio 3 and 4, and is a columnist for the Belfast newspaper Sunday Life.
 In 2004 he won BBC Northern Ireland Drama's first ever radio drama competition.

-In 2009, he staged a self-written piece about Harland and Wolff Shipyards in Belfast.
+In 2009, he staged a self-written piece about the Harland and Wolff Shipyards in Belfast.
 The play, provisionally titled All the Queen's Men, received its premier in an East Belfast church, known locally as the Shipyard Church.
-Now known as The Boat Factory, it toured unusual venues during October 2010.
-The production played the Edinburgh Festival 2012 and the following year played in New York at the 59E59 Theatre as part of the BRITS OFF BROADWAY JUN 4 - JUN 30, 2013.
-The production also played at the King's Head Theatre Islington, Theatre Clwyd Mold and Gordon was nominated in the Best Actor category for an Off-West End 'OFFIE' award.
+Now known as The Boat Factory, it toured "unusual" venues during October 2010.
+The production played at the Edinburgh Festival in 2012 and the following year played in New York at the 59E59 Theatre as part of the 2013 Brits Off Broadway season.
+The production also played at the King's Head Theatre, Islington, and at Theatre Clwyd, Mold, with Gordon nominated in the Best Actor category for an Off West End Theatre Award.